nh-server/switch-guide/docs/user_guide/emummc/partitioning_sd.md

 ### Instructions

-1. Inject the TegraExplorer Payload with your 64gb+ sd card inserted into your switch
+1. Inject the TegraExplorer payload with your 64GB (or larger) SD card inserted into your Switch.
 	- If you forgot how to do this, re-read the [sending payload](sending_payload.md) section of the guide.
-2. Navigate to `SD Format` and press the power button to enter the SD format menu
+2. Navigate to `SD Format` and press the power button to enter the SD format menu.
-3. Navigate to `Format for EmuMMC setup` and press the power button to confirm
+3. Navigate to `Format for EmuMMC setup` and press the power button to confirm.
-5. Read the warning, and press Power after 10 seconds to format your sd card
+5. Read the warning, and press power after 10 seconds to format your SD card.
-	- Note: This will delete all data on your sd card.
-Make sure you backed up your nintendo folder!
+	- Note: This will delete all data on your SD card.
+Make sure you backed up your Nintendo folder!
-	- This will take about 5 minutes
+	- This will take about 5 minutes.
-6. Press any button to return to the main menu
+6. Press any button to return to the main menu.
-7. Navigate to `Exit` and press the power button to enter the Exit menu
+7. Navigate to `Exit` and press the power button to enter the Exit menu.
 8. Navigate to `Reboot to RCM` and press the power button to reboot to RCM.
-It's now safe to eject your sd card for the next part of the guide
+It's now safe to eject your sd card for the next part of the guide.

+!!! warning "Windows complaining about an unreadable drive"
+    If you get the issue that Windows says the SD card is unreadable and wants to format it, do not format!
+This is likely your emuMMC partition.

 &nbsp;

 #### [Continue to SD Preparations <i class="fa fa-arrow-circle-right fa-lg"></i>](sd_preparation.md)